 Customer loyalty is the act of consistently choosing one company’s product or service over another company.
 It’s the result of a positive customer experience and the value of the product or service the customer receives.
-In other words, it’s an indicator of how likely a customer will continue to shop with a company.
+In other words, it indicates how likely a customer will continue to shop with a company.

 Why Is Customer Loyalty Important?

 Customer loyalty is significant for numerous reasons.
-The most important of which is that it takes less resources to keep customers than it does to acquire them.
+The most important is that it takes fewer resources to keep customers than it does to acquire them.

 There are also several other reasons.

 Loyal customers trust your brand.
-Because of this they’re more likely to continue to purchase your products and try new products.
-Research shows that existing customers are 50% more likely to try new products and spend 31% more, on average, compared to new customers.
+Because of this, they’re more likely to continue to purchase your products and try new products.
+Research shows that existing customers are 50% more likely to try new products and spend 31% more, on average, than new customers.

-Consumers are more likely to trust your business if they’re referred by a friend or family member.
-This makes your most loyal customers an invaluable asset, as they provide social proof that your product is amazing.
+Consumers are more likely to trust your business if a friend or family member refers them.
+This makes your most loyal customers invaluable, as they provide social proof that your product is amazing.

 To drive the point home: Referrals represent a phenomenal opportunity.
 The Wharton Business School reports that the lifetime value of referred customers is 16% higher than customers acquired through any other means.

 Loyal customers also deter new competitors from trying to move into your space.
 Think of it this way: Poaching shoppers from brands with poor customer loyalty is significantly easier and more cost-effective.

 In addition to driving more revenue, loyal customers are a powerful resource for gaining consumer and product insights.
-Loyal customers are more engaged with your brand and as a result are more likely to answer surveys or provide feedback.
-Merchants can use this data to quickly improve their product or services.
+Loyal customers are more engaged with your brand and, as a result are more likely to answer surveys or provide feedback.
+Merchants can use this data to improve their products or services quickly.

-But how do you actually increase customer loyalty?
-How do you turn new customers into brand advocates who not only come back for more, but tell everyone they know about you and your product?
+But how do you increase customer loyalty?
+How do you turn new customers into brand advocates who come back for more and tell everyone they know about you and your product?

 6 Strategies to Increase Customer Customer Loyalty